-A drilled pier is a deep foundation system that is a large diameter concrete cylinder constructed by placing fresh concrete and reinforcing steel into a drilled shaft.
-It is also called as caissons, drilled shafts, drilled piers, Cast-in-drilled-hole piles (CIDH piles) or Cast-in-Situ piles.
+A drilled pier is a deep foundation system that uses a large diameter concrete cylinder constructed by placing fresh concrete and reinforcing steel into a drilled shaft.
+It is also called as a caisson, drilled shaft, Cast-in-drilled-hole piles (CIDH piles) or Cast-in-Situ piles.

-The construction of drilled piers involved in below 3 stages.
+The construction of drilled piers involves the following 3 stages :

 - Excavation of piers

 1. Generally, auger drill is used for the excavation of drilled pier.
 Other drilling equipment like rotary systems, hydraulic power etc. are also used as per the need.

 2. An auger is attached to a shaft and rotated under pressure to dig into the soil.
 When it is filled with soil, it is raised above the ground and emptied.

 3. When the soil stratum does not have the adequate bearing capacity, belled piers are generally used.
 For the formation of a bell, the auger is replaced by an under-reaming tool which consists of a cylinder with cutting blades that are hinged at the top.